apocalyptech/bl3-cli-saveedit/README.md

     pip install --upgrade bl3-cli-saveedit

+You can check your current version by running any of the apps with the `-V`/`--version` argument:

+    bl3-save-info --version

 ### Notes for People using Windows

 This is a command-line utility, which means there's no graphical interface,